puppetlabs/puppet-instruqt-tracks/pe601-lab-3-0-schedule-plans-in-production-with-orchestrator/01-schedule-plans-in-prod-with-orchestrator/assignment.md

 8. Switch to the **PE Console** and click the **Plans** link
 9. Click the **Scheduled Plans** link to view your scheduled plan
+10. Wait 5 minutes until the scheduled plan runs and disappears from the scheduled plans list

 Verify the backup directories have been created on the production node
 ========